bharatsonwane/team-orbit/frontend/docs/deployment/DEPLOYMENT.md

 # Deployment Guide

-This document provides comprehensive instructions for deploying the Lokvani frontend application to various platforms.
+This document provides comprehensive instructions for deploying the TeamOrbit frontend application to various platforms.

 ## 🚀 Build Process